-Provided that a change of use development permit application within the HCAOD does not propose to reduce the number of existing parking spaces, Change of use developments within the HCOD are it is exempted from the off-street parking requirements in the Off-street Parking and Loading Area Standards Schedule of this bylaw Schedule 6, except when provided:

-a. the gross floor area of the building is not-increased, and/or b. an additional dwelling unit is not-added.-and the number of existing off-street parking spaces is not reduced.
-The above standards may be varied at the discretion of the Development Authority specifically for the purpose of encouraging residential use in the Historic Commercial Areas Overlay District pursuant to the Municipal Development Plan.

-- For developments that are not exempted by this ScheduleSection 1 (above), the location and design of all off-street parking areas shall be subject to the approval of the Development Authority in accordance with the Off-street Parking and Loading Area Standards Schedule-6 of this bylaw. - For developments that are not exempted by this ScheduleSection 1 (above), the Development AuthorityMunicipal Planning Commission may approve an alternative parking plan in accordance with the Off-street Parking and Loading Area Standards Schedule of this bylawSection 7 of Schedule 6. - 4.
-For developments that are not exempted by this ScheduleSection 1 (above), the Development AuthorityMunicipal Planning Commission may approve a modification of the parking layout standard listed in the Off-street Parking and Loading Area Standards Schedule of this bylawSchedule 6, for all or a portion of a parking area, where the incidence of turnover and/or familiarity with the parking area is such that a reduced standard is appropriate. - a.
+- 1. Provided that a change of use development permit application within the HCAOD does not propose to reduce the number of existing parking spaces, Change of use developments within the HCOD are it is exempted from the off-street parking requirements in the Off-street Parking and Loading Area Standards Schedule of this bylawSchedule 6, except when provided: - a. the gross floor area of the building is not increased, and/or - an additional dwelling unit is not added and - the number of existing off-street parking spaces is not reduced.
+The above standards may be varied at the discretion of the Development Authority specifically for the purpose of encouraging residential use in the Historic Commercial Areas Overlay District pursuant to the Municipal Development Plan. - 2.
+For developments that are not exempted by this Schedule Section 1 (above), the location and design of all off-street parking areas shall be subject to the approval of the Development Authority in accordance with the Off-street Parking and Loading Area Standards Schedule-6 of this bylaw. - For developments that are not exempted by this ScheduleSection 1 (above), the Development AuthorityMunicipal Planning Commission may approve an alternative parking plan in accordance with the Off-street Parking and Loading Area Standards Schedule of this bylawSection 7 of Schedule 6. - 4.
+For developments that are not exempted by this ScheduleSection 1 (above), the Development Authority Municipal Planning Commission may approve a modification of the parking layout standard listed in Schedule 6, for all or a portion of a parking area, where the incidence of turnover and/or familiarity with the parking area is such that a reduced standard is appropriate. - a.
 An applicant applying for a modified parking layout must submit an accurate site plan based on a precise study of the area.